paulipa/sico-wiki/services/programs/mqp.md

 Support ships are designed for players with low skill points.
 While they do not provide much DPS or logistics or tackling power to the field they support and boost the effects of the main doctrine ships.
 They are most often fitted with electronic warfare modules such as target painters that will increase enemy signature radius making the whole rest of the fleet hit them harder.

 ## 7. Buying & Fitting doctrine ships
-Once you know what doctrine ships are used in the coalition fleets the next task is to buy and fit the ships.
+Once you know what doctrine ships are used in the community fleets the next task is to buy and fit the ships.
 There are several methods for buying your ships, some more efficient than others.

 ### Doctrine Contracts
-Players in the coalition will be trying to keep the most important doctrines up on corporation contracts.
+Players in the community will be trying to keep the most important doctrines up on corporation contracts.
 However since the contracts are limited to corporation you are unable to access contracts made by other corporations and for this reason the doctrine you are looking for might not be available for you.

 > For logistical reasons the doctrine contracts may have the rigs inside the cargo hold instead of fitted on the ship.
 Make sure you fit the rigs before you depart!
 {.is-warning}